Genomon-Project/paplot-doc/howto_mat.rst

 .. image:: image/mut_operation2_2.PNG
   :scale: 100%

-1. Axis-X sort
+1. X-axis sort
 ---------------

-Change the order of the horizontal axis.
+Change the order of items on the horizontal axis:

  - None ...
-Default ordering
+Default order
  - ASC ...
-Ascending ordering
+Ascending order
  - DESC ...
-Descending ordering
+Descending order

-It can sort by the following elements (allowing for multiple key ordering):
+It can sort based on the following elements (allowing for multiple key ordering):

 :Sample ID:
-  | Sort by the name of samples
+  | Sort by sample name.

 :Mutation number:
-  | Sort by the number of mutations per sample
+  | Sort by the number of mutations per sample.

 :Genes:
   | Sort by the mutation states of the selected genes.
-After selecting either ASC/DESC, select the gene to add from the list box next and click the [add sort key] button.
+After selecting either ASC or DESC, select the gene to add from the list box next and click the [add sort key] button.

 :Automatic Gantt-chart:
   | We will create a Gantt chart automatically.
-Enter the number of genes to display [*]_ in the horizontal edit box and click the [Gantt-chart] button.
+Enter the number of genes to display [*]_ in the horizontal edit box, and click the [Gantt-chart] button.

 **How Gantt-chart works**

- 1. First sort the genes according to the descending number of mutations.
+ 1. First, sort the genes according to the descending order to number of mutations.
- 2. Then divide the samples into two groups according the mutation status of the first gene, and place the group with the mutation to the left and the other group to the right.
+ 2. Then, divide the samples into two groups according to the mutation status of the first gene, and place the group with the mutation to the left and the other group to the right.
-    Repeat this procedure for the second one, third one, ...
+    Repeat this procedure for the second one, third one, etc.

 .. [*]
-   It is ideal to display all the detected genes, but as processing becomes heavier, narrowing down to the gene list will be practical in many case.
+   It is ideal to display all the detected genes.
+However, this increases processing becomes heavier.
+In numerous cases, narrowing down to the gene list will be practical.

 .. image:: image/mut_operation3.PNG
   :scale: 100%

-2. Axis-Y sort
+2. Y-axis sort
 ----------------

-Change the order of the vertical axis.
+Change the order of items on the vertical axis.

  - None ...
-Default ordering
+Default order
  - ASC ...
-Ascending ordering
+Ascending order
  - DESC ...
-Descending ordering
+Descending order

-It can sort by the following elements (allowing for multiple key ordering):
+It can sort based only the following elements (allowing for multiple key ordering):

-:Mutation number: Number of mutations per gene
+:Mutation number: Sort by number of mutations per gene.
-:Gene name: Sorted by gene name
+:Gene name: Sort by gene name.

 3. Sample filter
 ------------------

-Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).
+Sets the maximum value of the vertical axis (Sample) of the horizontal bar chart.

-| In some cases, only a few samples have extremely large numbers of mutations compared to others.
+| In certain cases, only a few samples have extremely large numbers of mutations compared to the others.
-| In those cases, setting the threshould for the maximum number of mutations will make the graph a lot easier to see.
+| In those cases, setting the threshold for the maximum number of mutations will render the graph a lot significantly more convenient to view.
-| Enter the threshould value in the horizontal edit box, then click the [update filter] button.
+| Enter the threshold value in the horizontal edit box.
+Then click the [update filter] button.
-| In the default setting ("blank"), the maximum of the horizontal axis is set to the maximum number of mutations among the samples in the cohort automatically.
+| In the default setting ("blank"), the maximum of the horizontal axis is automatically set to the maximum number of mutations among the samples in the cohort.

 **Before and after filter application**

-| Example of display when maximum value is set to 200.
+| Example of display when maximum value is set to 200:
 |

 .. image:: image/mut_operation4.PNG